 Blended Component Unit.
 Although it is legally separate from the University, the New College of Florida Development Corporation (Development Corporation) is included within the University's reporting entity as a blended component unit, based on the application of the criteria for determining component units.
 The Development Corporation was created on November 4, 2005, as a not-for-profit Florida corporation under the provisions of Chapter 617, Florida Statutes and as a direct-support organization of the University.
 The Development Corporation was established to secure, hold, invest, and administer property and to make expenditures for the exclusive benefit of the University.
-Due to the substantial economic relationship between the Development Corporation and the University, the financial activities of the Development Corporation is conducted by independent certified public accountants and is submitted to the Auditor General and the University Board of Trustees.
+Due to the substantial economic relationship between the Development Corporation and the University, the financial activities of the Development Corporation are included in the University's financial statements.
+An annual audit of the Development Corporation is conducted by independent certified public accountants and is submitted to the Auditor General and the University Board of Trustees.
 Additional information on the Development Corporation, including copies of audit reports, is available by contacting the University's Controller's Office.
 Condensed financial statements for the University's blended component unit are shown in a subsequent note.
 The condensed financial statements are reported net of eliminations.